Derived equivalences induced by good silting complexes: Preliminaries

-We begin with some generalities about the total derived functors.
-For the sake of generality we need, we will work in the context of dg-algebras.
+We will work in the context of dg-algebras.
 We will follow \cite{KDG} and \cite{KP} in these considerations.
-Fix a ground ring $k$ (commutative, with one).
-Recall that a $k$-algebra is $\Z$-graded provided that it has a decomposition as a direct sum of $k$-submodules $A=\bigoplus_{i\in\Z}A_i$ such that $A_iA_j\subseteq A_{i+j}$, for all $i,j\in\Z$.
+Fix a unital and commutative ground ring $k$.
+Recall that a $k$-algebra is $\Z$-graded provided that it has a decomposition as a direct sum of $k$-submodules $A=\bigoplus_{i\in\Z}A^i$ such that $A^iA^j\subseteq A^{i+j}$, for all $i,j\in\Z$.
 Further a {\em dg-algebra} is a $\Z$-graded algebra $A$ endowed with a $k$-linear differential $d:A\to A$ which is homogeneous of degree 1, that is $d(A^i)\subseteq A^{i+1}$ for all $i\in\Z$, and satisfies $d^2=0$ and the graded Leibniz rule:

-A (right) dg-module over $A$ is a $\Z$-graded module endowed with a $k$-linear square-zero differential $d:M\to M$, which is homogeneous of degree 1 and satisfies the graded Leibnitz rule: Left dg-$A$-modules are defined similarly.
+A (right) \textit{dg-module} over $A$ is a $\Z$-graded module $M=\bigoplus_{i\in\Z}M^i$ (i.e., an $A$-module $M$ that admits, as an abelian group, the already mentioned decomposition such that $A^iM^j\subseteq M^{i+j}$) endowed with a $k$-linear square-zero differential $d:M\to M$, which is homogeneous of degree 1 and satisfies the graded Leibnitz rule:

+Left dg-$A$-modules are defined similarly.
 A morphism of dg-$A$-modules is an $A$-linear map $f:M\to N$ such that $f(M^i)\subseteq N^i$ and $f$ commutes with the differential.
 In this way we obtained the category $\Mod{A,d}$ of all dg-$A$-modules.